 My goal for student and adult clients is independence.
 When clients can see their challenges from a more productive perspective, create and follow their own action plans, think through obstacles and adapt plans accordingly, and learn positive habits I fade out the supports I provide.

-I am an ADHD and executive function coach, certified by the International Coaching Federation.
-I’ve been working with young people with executive function challenges for over fifteen years and have co-created over sixteen IEP’s.
+I am an ADHD and executive function coach and have been working with young people with executive function challenges for over fifteen years.
 A graduate of the University of Michigan, I received coach training from the ADD Coach Academy and JST Coach Training.
 I live in Beverly Hills, Michigan (read more here).

 I meet with clients once a week for thirty to forty-five minutes.
 Between sessions, adult and student clients share their progress via text or email.